IFTA is an international non-profit organization with members in 22 countries.

 - Encouraging the standardization of education and testing of its constituent members in technical analysis, making sure that each individual country’s security analyst licensing, legal and language /communication priorities continue to be individually accepted.

 - Fostering the establishment of individual societies of technical analysts without bias in regard to race, creed or religion.
-It supports the need for maintaining a free and open worldwide markets under normal, and in particular crisis periods.
+It supports the need for maintaining a free and open worldwide market under normal, and in particular crisis periods.

 As a growing bridge of communication worldwide, IFTA remains open to methods of technical analysis, while encouraging the consideration and support of membership for both developing and established societies.